osteele/blog.osteele.com/_posts/2008-05-09-my-git-workflow.md

 features, building your own workflows is something that you can ignore initially, and add when you get to where you need it.
-This is, historically, how I've used the index: I ignored it until I was comfortable with more of Git, and now I use it for a more productive workflow than I had with other VCS's.
+This is, historically, how I've used the index: I ignored it until I was comfortable with more of Git, and now I use it for a more productive workflow than I had with other VCS’s.
 It's not my main reason for using Git, but it's turned to a strength from being a liability.